fitrianingrum/fitrianingrum.me/content/post/2020/sql-server-for-xml.md

 keywords: ["sql server xml", "sql server for xml", "sql server query xml", "sql server return xml", "sql export to xml", "sql query output to xml file", "xml raw", "for xml raw", "for xml auto", "for xml path", "sql server for xml auto", "sql server xml output"]
 ---

-SQL Server allows us to query the data (which is stored in the table) in XML format by using `FOR XML` clause.
+SQL Server allows you to query the data (which is stored in the table) in XML format by using `FOR XML` clause.
-This clause has several modes: `AUTO`, `RAW`, and `PATH` that we can choose based on our needs.
+This clause has several modes: `AUTO`, `RAW`, and `PATH` that you can choose based on our needs.

 There is also the `EXPLICIT` mode, which is the original method for defining the structure of the XML result.
 However, this method is deprecated and should not be used for new development.
-We should use the `PATH` mode instead of `EXPLICIT`.
+You should use the `PATH` mode instead of `EXPLICIT`.

 While `FOR XML RAW` and `FOR XML AUTO` are useful for generating XML quickly, `FOR XML PATH` provides much greater control and flexibility over the end result.